|

 Make sure you understand that the listed Named Insured has special rights under the policy.
 This person (or persons as is the case here) has full rights and is completely protected under all provisions of the policy.
 Someone who is simply a driver listed on the policy is not in that same position.
 That is why oftentimes a lienholder will ask to be listed as a Named Insured on your policy.

 An important item in this section is the vehicle value.
 You may or may not see this on your Declarations.
-If there is no valuation listed on the Declarations, then your vehicle will almost certainly be valued on an Actual Cash Value basis (read about the difference between Actual Cash Value, Agreed Value and Stated Value).
+If there is no valuation listed on the Declarations, then your vehicle is almost certainly valued on an Actual Cash Value basis (read about the difference between Actual Cash Value, Agreed Value and Stated Value).
 In the case of this example, the value listed here is only Part 1.
 We'll talk more about it below in the Coverages area.

 Note the rightmost column, where there is a list of drivers for each vehicle (more on the Drivers Section below).
 Oftentimes insurance companies will rate vehicles with the understanding that only certain drivers will have access to them, and it is important to be aware of this.